STFleming/EmSys_Lab1/README.md

 * _"What is your secret word?"_ -- where you will use pulseview to determine the secret word your ESP32 is transmitting.
 * _"Hello World!"_  -- where you will program your ESP32 to send a UART message of your own.
 * _"Square Wave Generator"_ -- where you will generate square waves as fast as you can and calculate the arduino library overheads.
-* _"dotDevice"_ -- where you will interact with your virtual dotDevice on the centralised emSys webserver via WebSockets.
+* _"dotDevice"_ -- where you will interact with your virtual dotDevice on the centralised EmSys webserver via WebSockets.

 This lab aims to familiarise you with:
 * The Arduino IDE and it's overheads